Turaka007/Turaka007/README.md

 ## Hi there 👋

-I'm **Hrithik Turaka**, a freshman at the University of Colorado Denver majoring in **Electrical Engineering** with a minor in **Computer Engineering**, and a focused passion for **semiconductors**—specifically **ASIC design, GPU architecture, and digital logic systems** 🎓.
+I'm **Hrithik Turaka**, a freshman at the University of Colorado Denver majoring in **Electrical Engineering**, and a focused passion for **semiconductors**—specifically **ASIC design, GPU architecture, and digital logic systems** 🎓.

 I'm building a strong foundation in RTL design, digital systems, and hardware verification while actively working to understand the full semiconductor design flow.
 My goal is to contribute to cutting-edge chip design anywhere I can.

 ### Current Focus 🎯

 - **RTL Design & Digital Logic**: Mastering synchronous design, state machines, combinational/sequential circuits, and hardware description languages
-- **ASIC + GPU Specialization**: Understanding how GPU cores are specialized ASICs and positioning myself for GPU ASIC design roles
+- **ASIC + GPU Specialization**: Understanding how GPU cores are specialized in ASICs and positioning myself for GPU ASIC design roles
-- **HDLs and Scripting Languages**: Learning and utilizing relevant and necessary HDLs (SystemVerilog, etc) and scripting languages (Python, Perl, UNIX, etc)
+- **HDLs and Scripting Languages**: Learning and utilizing relevant and necessary HDLs (SystemVerilog, etc) and scripting languages (Python, Perl, UNIX, etc.)
 - **Building a Portfolio**: Creating hands-on projects that demonstrate RTL fundamentals and design thinking

 ### Relevant Coursework 📚